Generative AI in Supply Chain Management

 The Evolution of Planning Tools

 The current market has tried in the past to solve the supply chain efficiency problems, or seize opportunities, by implementing planning technology to better plan the supply chain.
-Because I was heavily involved in defining these technologies at the time, I can say that the market achieved significant success with this first advancement of advanced planning solutions.
+Since I was heavily involved in defining these technologies at the time, I can say that the market achieved significant success with this first advancement of advanced planning solutions.
 Without this step, supply chains would be far less efficient than what they are today.

 The market took a wrong turn when it decided to replace these tools with planning tools embedded in the ERP suite, and as Lora Cecere stated in a recent article, this for the most part proved to be a disaster.
 It created a whole new implementation, retraining cost, and new process efforts, yet created no additional value and we lost many years of opportunity to improve.